 29. Improving tabs and visibility

 QGIS 3 allows for serious customization so you can really personalize it.
 For example, you can dock several panels together.
 These tabbed floating docks are for striking a great balance for screen real estate.

 If you want to completely have your main layout in focus, it’s a matter of pressing Ctrl+Tab as a keyboard shortcut key.
 This command toggles for complete map visibility.

 30. Selection by form

 It’s sometimes the small things that count.
 When you want to select features by value, QGIS 3 has added a way to zoom or flash features that you select.
 Also, you can select, remove, and add features by selecting between a set of values.

-Alternatively, you can select by an expression that requires some basic syntax for expressions.
+Alternatively, you can select an expression that requires some basic syntax for expressions.
 For example, you can select anything from geometry, fields, colors, and even fuzzy matching.

 31. Data defined parameters

-In QGIS 3, users can set up data defined parameters from fields which drive geoprocessing tools.
+In QGIS 3, users can set up data-defined parameters from fields that drive geoprocessing tools.
 For example, you can buffer features based on a buffer distance field.

 On the other hand, geometry generators render modified or new geometry based on values entered by the expression editor.
 In layer styling, this how-to creates geometry generators of your own.

 32. CAD tools for easier shapes

 To continue its theme of making easier digitizing tools, QGIS 3 has included tools to trace at a distance, track edits, and use simple calendar pickers for date fields.

 Of course, aside from all that QGIS 3 steps up to the plate offering a suite of CAD tools for better shapes.
-For example, when you create a rectangle, you can start from the center, from three points, or the corner.
-This makes it a whole new ball game for CAD style editing in QGIS.
+For example, when you create a rectangle, you can start from the center, from three points, or from the corner.
+This makes it a whole new ball game for CAD-style editing in QGIS.